 Our goal is to Enrich our Culture by ensuring that everyone has access to the most pleasing aspects of our parks’ available recreational activities, whether it’s through a local sports program, a visit to one of our many playgrounds, enjoying one of our many recreational programs, attendance at a special event, or a simple walk on a nature trail.

 Our goal is to Ensure Conservation by sustaining and improving the natural landscapes in our public spaces for the enjoyment of our greater community, now and for years to come.

 The local sports programs are second to none and are very well coordinated by numerous volunteers from our community.
-Our parks offer several ball diamonds, a football field, numerous multi-purpose fields, basketball courts, and tennis courts, with more fields coming in the future.
+Our parks offer several ball diamonds, a football field, numerous multi-purpose fields, basketball courts, and tennis courts, with more athletic fields coming in the future.

 The City of Taneytown has 226 acres of parkland – the most of all of the Carroll County municipalities.
-We have five functional public parks: Taneytown Memorial Park, Roth Avenue Park, Taneytown High School Park & Skate Park, Roberts Mill Park, and Flickinger Park.
+We have five public parks: Taneytown Memorial Park, Roth Avenue Park, Taneytown High School Park & Skate Park, Roberts Mill Park and Dog Park, and Flickinger Park.
 All of these parks are free of charge and open year round for all of our community to enjoy.
 All park hours of operation are 6:00 A.M. – 10:00 P.M., unless otherwise posted, with the exception of lighted fields.

 Lorena Vaccare, Director of Parks & Recreation